10 Days in Istanbul Turkey Itinerary in the Winter

 Topkapi Palace

-The palace was beautiful as it demonstrated the fine heights of Byzantine architecture.
+The palace was a beautiful sight as it demonstrated the fine heights of Byzantine architecture.
 It was once the residence of the Ottoman sultans and is home to an extensive collection of Holy Relics, royal treasures, and imperial archives.
 We’ve spent hours just walking around, admiring the museum collections, and getting lost in history.
 The palace also presents breathtaking views across the Bosphorus and the Golden Horn with the Galata Tower in view.

 As mentioned, I’d highly recommend visiting the Harem as well.
 The Harem is where the sultan’s mother, wives, and concubines resided.
-Gorgeous architecture and showstopping rooms aside, it also showcased an interesting history of the Black Eunuchs where, if you look closely, will find plenty of African influences in some of the chambers.
+Gorgeous architecture and showstopping rooms aside, it also showcased an interesting history of the Black Eunuchs, where, if you look closely, you will find plenty of African influences in some of the chambers.

 Turkish kofte at Tarihi Sultanahmet Koftecisi Istanbul